G-Research/spark-dgraph-connector/README.md

 ### Streamed Partitions

-The connector reads single partitions from Dgraph in a streamed fashion.
+The connector reads each partition from Dgraph in a streamed fashion.
 It splits up a partition into smaller chunks, where each chunk contains `100000` uids.
 This chunk size can be configured via `dgraph.chunkSize`.
 Each chunk sends a single query sent to Dgraph.
 The chunk size limits the size of the result.
 Due to the low memory footprint of the connector, Spark could read your entire graph via a single partition